iterative/terraform-provider-iterative/docs/guides/getting-started.md

 This command will:

 1. Create all the required cloud resources.
-2. Upload the specified `input` working directory to the cloud.
+2. Upload the specified working directory (`workdir`) to the cloud.
 3. Launch the task `script`.

 ## Viewing Task Statuses